tomhsiao1260/vc-cell/readme.md

 python get_volume.py --center 4276.67 3326.57 6702.28 --size 150 100 120
 ```

-You will generate a `volume.png` and a `volume.nrrd` in `output` folder.
+You will generate a `volume.tif` and a `volume.nrrd` in `output` folder.
 These two files are the same data in the same area.
-The png version is just for easier viewing.
+The tif version is for you view or process further.
+The nrrd version is for rendering in browser later.

 ## Cut the segment